Depersonalization-derealization disorder: History

 The word depersonalization itself was first used by Henri Frédéric Amiel in The Journal Intime.
 The 8 July 1880 entry reads:

 Depersonalization was first used as a clinical term by Ludovic Dugas in 1898 to refer to "a state in which there is the feeling or sensation that thoughts and acts elude the self and become strange; there is an alienation of personality – in other words a depersonalization".
 This description refers to personalization as a psychical synthesis of attribution of states to the self.

 Early theories of the cause of depersonalization focused on sensory impairment.
 Maurice Krishaber proposed depersonalization was the result of pathological changes to the body's sensory modalities which lead to experiences of "self-strangeness" and the description of one patient who "feels that he is no longer himself".
 One of Carl Wernicke's students suggested all sensations were composed of a sensory component and a related muscular sensation that came from the movement itself and served to guide the sensory apparatus to the stimulus.
 In depersonalized patients, these two components were not synchronized, and the myogenic sensation failed to reach consciousness.
 The sensory hypothesis was challenged by others who suggested that patient complaints were being taken too literally and that some descriptions were metaphors – attempts to describe experiences that are difficult to articulate in words.
 Pierre Janet approached the theory by pointing out his patients with clear sensory pathology did not complain of symptoms of unreality, and that those who have depersonalization were normal from a sensory viewpoint.

 Psychodynamic theory formed the basis for the conceptualization of dissociation as a defense mechanism.
 Within this framework, depersonalization is understood as a defense against a variety of negative feelings, conflicts, or experiences.
 Sigmund Freud himself experienced fleeting derealization when visiting the Acropolis in person; having read about it for years and knowing it existed, seeing the real thing was overwhelming and proved difficult for him to perceive it as real.
 Freudian theory is the basis for the description of depersonalization as a dissociative reaction, placed within the category of psychoneurotic disorders, in the first two editions of the Diagnostic and Statistical Manual of Mental Disorders.

-Some argue that because depersonalization and derealization are both impairments to one's ability to perceive reality, they are merely two facets of the same disorder.
+It can be argued that because depersonalization and derealization are both impairments to one's ability to perceive reality, they are merely two facets of the same disorder.
 Depersonalization also differs from delusion in the sense that the patient is able to differentiate between reality and the symptoms they may experience.
 The ability to sense that something is unreal is maintained when experiencing symptoms of the disorder.
 The problem with properly defining depersonalization also lies within the understanding of what reality actually is.
 In order to comprehend the nature of reality we must incorporate all the subjective experiences throughout and thus the problem of obtaining an objective definition is brought about again.